 step by step preparation images of how to make homemade no cook dried fruit and nut laddu recipe in a food processor

-1. Processing the laddu ingredients: Add all the ingredients, except dried roses, to a medium food processor and blitz for a minute or until the mixture is crumbly and begins to come together (Images 1-4).
+1. Process the ingredients – In a medium food processor, combine dried figs, pistachios, almonds, cashew butter, beet powder, cardamom, and rosewater.
+Blitz for about a minute, or until the mixture is crumbly and begins to come together (Images 1-4).

-2. Transfer the laddu mixture into a large bowl or plate.
-Using your hands, shape into medium balls.
-You should be able to make thirteen balls with this laddu recipe (Images 5-6).
+2. Shape into laddus – Transfer the mixture to a large bowl or plate.
+Using your hands, shape into medium-sized balls.
+This recipe should yield 13 laddus (Images 5-6).

 a pile of laddus - balls of Indian sweet dessert placed on a white marble cake stand sprinkled with dried roses